dfelinto/blender-manual/manual/interface/keymap/blender_default.rst

       Navigation pie menu, useful on systems without a numeric keypad.
    :Gizmos:
       Transform gizmos pie menu, useful for quickly switching between transform gizmos.
+      Note that this doesn't apply to tools that force a certain gizmo (Move, Rotate, Scale and Transform); if you have such a tool selected, the gizmo will stay the same no matter what you choose in the pie menu.

 Middle Mouse Action
    The action when :kbd:`MMB` dragging in the viewport, this also applies to trackpads.